fonoster/routr/SPECS.md

 **Brief Description**

-The EdgePort component is a service that sits at the edge of the network.
+The EdgePort component is a service that sits at the network's edge.
 The job of the EdgePort is to receive SIP Messages, convert them to protobuf and forward them downstream for processing.
 A *Routr* network might have multiple EdgePorts.

 **Functional Requirements**

-The following functions are Must have for an implementation of an *EdgePort*:
+The following functions are essential for an implementation of an *EdgePort*:

 - *Accept SIP Msg* - Accept Messages using as transport UDP, TCP, TLS, WS, and WSS
 - *Accept SIP Msg (Part2)* - Accept Messages on some or all network interfaces
 - *Transform SIP Msg* - Transform Messages to protobuf
-- *Keep Msg's state* - MUST keep the state until the Message is processed or a timeout occurs
+- *Keep Msg's state* - MUST keep the state until the message is processed or a timeout occurs
 - *Reject Msgs from banned IPs* - MUST have a mechanism to identify and discard unwanted Messages
 - *Health Check* - MUST have a mechanism to identify the health of the service
 - *M.E.L.T* - Must be capable of collecting and sending M.E.L.T to external systems
-- *Service Port* - The ports use for SIP signaling will default to traditional values (eg. 5060, 5061, etc)
+- *Service Port* - The ports for SIP signaling will default to traditional values (e.g., 5060, 5061, etc.)

 **Non-functional Requirements**

-The following requirements are important to have for an implementation of an *EdgePort*:
+The following requirements are essential to have for an implementation of an *EdgePort*:

 - *Transformation Time* -  Msg transformation time efficiency should be < *TBT*
 - *Msg Processed/second* - Should be able to process *TBT* number of Msg per second
 - *Recoverability* - Recover from an unhealthy state

 **Service Configuration**

-The configuration for the *EdgePort* could be represented as JSON or YAML formats, however, internal use and validation will be done as per [https://json-schema.org](https://json-schema.org/learn/getting-started-step-by-step).
-The following example, summarizes de configuration REQUIRED by the *EdgePort*:
+The configuration for the *EdgePort* could be represented as JSON or YAML formats.
+However, internal use and validation will be done as per [https://json-schema.org](https://json-schema.org/learn/getting-started-step-by-step).
+The following example summarizes de configuration REQUIRED by the *EdgePort*:

 ```json
 {